Students are responsible for verifying scholarship deadline dates.

 JOHNATHAN DOODY MEMORIAL SCHOLARSHIP - 3 of $800

 The Johnathan Doody Memorial Scholarship is provided for emerging, first year male University of Alberta students.
 There are three $800 scholarships available for the students who apply.
 The scholarship is preferred for students who have a strong commitment to both academics and extracurriculars/volunteering.
 Johnathan Doody was an exceptional athlete, an inspiring student leader, a loving friend, and a talented scholar.
 Johnathan came to the University of Alberta to study engineering.
 In October of 1993, Johnathan was tragically killed in an automotive accident outside of his hometown.
-The scholarship is in honour of the excellence of Johnathan Doody. application forms available at the Career Centre or at: https://docs.google.com/forms/d/e/1FAIpQLSeJq3HiE0pCn-qeoV7n9clfb3LVmdnIQX9j2hY37qDbJBUW7Q/viewform.
-Deadline still not definitely established, but will be early September, 2021.
+The scholarship is in honour of the excellence of Johnathan Doody.
+Application forms available HERE.
+Deadline September 17, 2022, but students are encouraged to apply early.

 JOHN HASSELFIELD ENDOWMENT FOUNDATION - up to $400